banzaicloud/koperator/README.md

 # Koperator

-Koperator (formerly called Kafka Operator) is an operator for managing Apache Kafka on Kubernetes that automates the provisioning, management, and autoscaling of [Apache Kafka](https://kafka.apache.org) clusters deployed to K8s.
+Koperator (formerly called Banzai Cloud Kafka Operator) is an operator for managing Apache Kafka on Kubernetes that automates the provisioning, management, and autoscaling of [Apache Kafka](https://kafka.apache.org) clusters deployed to K8s.

 ## Overview